Azure/azure-openapi-validator/docs/parameters-in-post.md

 ## Output Message

 {param.name} is a query parameter.
-Post operation must not contain query parameters.
+Post operation must not contain any query parameter other than api-version.

 ## Description